 Most states have laws that make it illegal to fire an employee solely because the employee has suffered a workplace injury and made a claim.
 However, an employee may be fired if the injury makes the employee unable to complete the employee’s essential job responsibilities.

-If an employer does not want to make the necessary accommodations then the employer may pressure or harass the employee to leave the job.
-Injury harassment is not an acceptable way for an employer to deal with a work injury and employees may bring lawsuits and collect damages for injury harassment.
+Sometimes an employer does not want to make the necessary accommodations and may pressure or harass the employee to leave the job.
+Injury harassment is not an acceptable way for an employer to deal with a work injury.
+The employer has a duty to work with the employee to try to come up with ways to modify the employee's job.

 Getting Help from a Labor Attorney

-Employers who are considering firing an injured employee and an injured employee who is facing termination can benefit from contacting a labor lawyer.
-An employment attorney can explain whether necessary accommodations can be made to the position to allow the employee to continue working, whether the employer is justified in making a termination, and whether the employee is entitled to any damages as a result of a termination.
+Employers who are considering firing an injured employee, as well as injured employees who are facing termination can benefit from contacting a labor lawyer.
+An employment attorney can help determine whether reasonable accommodations can be made to the position to allow the employee to continue working, whether the employer is justified in making a termination, and whether the employee may be entitled to any damages as a result of a termination.